Reform, Revolution or Status Quo? Regional Dynamics in a Changing Arab World (hosted at USIP)

 To RSVP, go to USIP's website here.

-Senior Adviser, Center for Conflict Analysis and Prevention, USIP; Co-Director, Democracy and Governance Studies and Associate Professor, Georgetown University
+Senior Adviser, Center for Middle East and Africa, United States Institute of Peace; and Co-Director, Democracy and Governance Studies, Georgetown University